 Rifabutin is used for patients taking drugs (particularly antiretroviral drugs) that have unacceptable interactions with RIF.
 Its action is similar to RIF, but it affects the metabolism of other drugs less.
 When used with clarithromycin or fluconazole, rifabutin has been associated with uveitis.

-Rifapentine is used in one dose/wk regimens ( see Table: Dosing of Oral First-Line Anti-TB Drugs* Dosing of Oral First-Line Anti-TB Drugs* ) but is not used in children or patients with HIV (because of unacceptable treatment failure rates) or extrapulmonary TB.
-It is also used in a 12-dose, once/wk DOT regimen with INH for TB prophylaxis.
-This prophylactic combination is not recommended for children < 2 yr, HIV-infected patients receiving antiretroviral treatment, pregnant women, or women expecting to become pregnant during treatment because safety in these groups is unknown.
+Rifapentine is used in one dose/week regimens and the new 4-month treatment regimen but is not used in children or patients with HIV (because of unacceptable treatment failure rates) or extrapulmonary TB Extrapulmonary Tuberculosis (TB) Tuberculosis outside the lung usually results from hematogenous dissemination.
+Sometimes infection directly extends from an adjacent organ.
+Symptoms vary by site but generally include fever... read more .
+It is also used in a 12-dose, once/week DOT regimen with INH for TB prophylaxis.
+This prophylactic combination is not recommended for children < 2 years old, HIV-infected patients receiving antiretroviral treatment, pregnant women, or women expecting to become pregnant during treatment because safety in these groups is unknown.

 Pyrazinamide (PZA) is an oral bactericidal drug.
-When used during the intensive initial 2 mo of treatment, it shortens the duration of therapy to 6 mo and prevents development of resistance to RIF.
+When used during the intensive initial 2 months of treatment, it shortens the duration of therapy to 6 months and prevents development of resistance to RIF.

-The major adverse effects of pyrazinamide are GI upset and hepatitis.
+The major adverse effects of PZA are gastrointestinal upset and hepatitis.
 It often causes hyperuricemia, which is generally mild and only rarely induces gout.
 PZA is commonly used during pregnancy, but its safety has not been confirmed.

 Other antibiotics are active against TB and are used primarily when patients have drug-resistant TB (DR-TB) or do not tolerate one of the first-line drugs.
-The 2 most important classes are aminoglycosides (and the closely related polypeptide drug, capreomycin) and fluoroquinolones; aminoglycosides are available only for parenteral use.
+Until 2016, the 2 most important classes were the aminoglycosides and the closely related polypeptide drug, capreomycin (injectable only), and the fluoroquinolones.

-Streptomycin, once the most commonly used aminoglycoside, is very effective and bactericidal.
+Streptomycin, the first and once the most commonly used injectable, is now uncommonly used and is increasingly difficult to obtain because of its replacement by newer injectable and oral second-line drugs.
+It is very effective and bactericidal.
 Resistance is still relatively uncommon in the US but is more common globally.
 CSF penetration is poor, and intrathecal administration should not be used if other effective drugs are available.

 Dose-related adverse effects of streptomycin include renal tubular damage, vestibular damage, and ototoxicity.
 The dose is about 15 mg/kg IM.
-The maximum is usually 1 g for adults, reduced to 0.75 g [10 mg/kg] for those ≥ 60 yr.
-To limit dose-related adverse effects, clinicians give the drug only 5 days/wk for up to 2 mo.
-Then it may be given twice/wk for another 2 mo if necessary.
-In patients with renal insufficiency, dosing frequency should be reduced (eg, 12 to 15 mg/kg/ dose 2 or 3 times/wk).
+The maximum is usually 1 g for adults, reduced to 0.75 g (10 mg/kg) for those ≥ 60 years.
+To limit dose-related adverse effects, clinicians give the drug only 5 days/week for up to 2 months.
+Then it may be given twice/week for another 2 months if necessary.
+In patients with renal insufficiency, dosing frequency should be reduced (eg, 12 to 15 mg/kg/dose 2 or 3 times/week).
 Patients should be monitored with appropriate testing of balance, hearing, and serum creatinine levels.

 Adverse effects of streptomycin include rash, fever, agranulocytosis, and serum sickness.
 Flushing and tingling around the mouth commonly accompany injection but subside quickly.
 Streptomycin is contraindicated during pregnancy because it may cause vestibular toxicity and ototoxicity in the fetus.

 Kanamycin and amikacin may remain effective even if streptomycin resistance has developed.
 Their renal and neural toxicities are similar to those of streptomycin.
-Kanamycin is the most widely used injectable for MDR-TB.
+Kanamycin has been a widely used injectable for MDR-TB, but amikacin is rapidly replacing it in the increasingly uncommon situations in which injectables are needed.

 Capreomycin, a related nonaminoglycoside parenteral bactericidal drug, has dosage, effectiveness, and adverse effects similar to those of aminoglycosides.
-It is an important drug for MDR-TB because isolates resistant to streptomycin are often susceptible to capreomycin, and it is somewhat better-tolerated than aminoglycosides when prolonged administration is required.
+It was an important drug for MDR-TB because isolates resistant to streptomycin are often susceptible to capreomycin, and it is somewhat better-tolerated than aminoglycosides when prolonged administration is required.
+Like all injectables, it is painful to administer and less well tolerated than the newer, oral, drug-resistant regimens, which are now typically preferred.

-Some fluoroquinolones (levofloxacin, moxifloxacin) are the most active and safest TB drugs after isoniazid and rifampin, but they are not first-line drugs for TB susceptible to isoniazid and rifampin.
-Moxifloxacin appears to be as active as isoniazid when used with rifampin.
+Some fluoroquinolones (levofloxacin, moxifloxacin) are the most active and safest TB drugs after isoniazid and rifampin; however, until the introduction of the new 4-month regimen containing moxifloxacin, fluoroquinolones were not first-line drugs for TB susceptible to isoniazid and rifampin.
+Moxifloxacin appears to be as active as isoniazid when used with rifampin or rifapentine.

-Other 2nd-line drugs include ethionamide, cycloserine, and para-aminosalicylic acid (PAS).
-These drugs are less effective and more toxic than the first-line drugs but are essential in treatment of MDR-TB.
+Other second-line drugs include ethionamide, cycloserine, and para-aminosalicylic acid (PAS).
+These drugs are less effective and more toxic than other anti-TB drugs but were essential until the advent of all-oral regimens (see below Drug resistance ).

-Drug resistance develops through spontaneous genetic mutation.
-Incomplete, erratic, or single-drug therapy selects for these resistant organisms.
-Once a drug-resistant strain has developed and proliferates, it may acquire resistance to additional drugs through the same process.
-In this way, the organism can become resistant to multiple antibiotics in steps.
+Drug resistance is a major concern.
+It develops through spontaneous genetic mutation.
+Incomplete, erratic, or single drug therapy and poor adherence select for these resistant organisms.
+Once a drug-resistant strain has developed and proliferated, it may acquire resistance to additional drugs through subsequent mutations.
+In this way, the organism can become resistant to multiple antibiotics in steps, a process that can occur rapidly even though plasmid transfer among mycobacteria does not play a role.

-Treatment of all patients with new, previously untreated TB should consist of a
+Until the introduction of the new, 4-month regimen, treatment of all patients with new, previously untreated TB had consisted of the following:

-These drugs can be given daily throughout this phase or daily for 2 wk, followed by doses 2 or 3 times/week for 6 wk.
+These drugs can be given daily throughout this 2-month phase or daily for 2 weeks, followed by doses 2 or 3 times/week for 6 weeks.
 Intermittent administration (usually with higher doses) is usually satisfactory because of the slow growth of tubercle bacilli and the residual postantibiotic effect on growth (bacterial growth is often delayed well after antibiotics are below the minimal inhibitory concentration).
 However, daily therapy is recommended for patients with MDR-TB or HIV coinfection.
-Regimens involving less than daily dosing must be carried out as DOT because each dose becomes more important.
+Regimens involving less than daily dosing must be carried out as directly observed therapy (DOT) because each dose becomes more important.

-After 2 mo of intensive 4-drug treatment, PZA and usually EMB are stopped, depending on the drug susceptibility pattern of the original isolate.
+After 2 months of intensive 4-drug treatment, PZA and usually EMB are stopped, depending on the drug susceptibility pattern of the original isolate.

 Continuation-phase treatment depends on